caelum/vraptor-paginator/README.md

     </c:forEach>

 ```
-It is not complicated just to implement your version of a pagination.
+It is not complicated, if you need to implement your version of a pagination.
 The `getClasses` method is responsible to
-return a css class that can be applied to the <li> element.
+return a css class that can be applied to the `<li>` element.
 VRaptor-paginator has a three different types of
 a <a href="https://github.com/caelum/vraptor-paginator/blob/master/src/main/java/br/com/caelum/vraptor/paginator/view/PageDefinition.java">
 PageDefinition</a>.
 Let's see the `CurrentPage` implementation: